 Hemp Seed Oil

-The newest player in the omega fat space, Ahiflower is rich in SDA and GLA and converts well to ETA, DGLA, EPA and DHA … so it shows a lot of promise for its anti-inflammatory properties.
+The newest player in the omega fat space, Ahiflower is rich in SDA and GLA and converts well to ETA, DGLA, EPA, and DHA … so it shoes a lot of promise for it’s anti-inflammatory properties.

 Food can be the purest form of medicine.
 Try adding these 5 functional foods to your dog’s meals and watch him reap the benefits.